Faculty and Staff

 Students at the Grand Theatre

-There are many opportunities for faculty and staff to engage in Community Engaged Learning.
-Whether developing curricular CEL opportunities for your students, participating as a leader in global experiences like Alternative Spring Break or volunteering your time with colleagues through local service, there is something for everyone.
+There are many opportunities for faculty and staff to get involved in Community Engaged Learning.
+Whether developing curricular CEL opportunities for your students, or participating as a leader in short-term experiences like Impact Experience, there is something for everyone.

-Collaborate with local and global communities to address community-defined needs and inspire authentic changes, while fostering the university-community relationship.
+Collaborate with local organizations to address community-defined needs and inspire authentic changes, while fostering the university-community relationship.
 Click here to discover what your colleagues are saying about the benefits of CEL at Western.

 Incorporate Community Engaged Learning to: